AbdallahHemdan/Sqrt_OS/README.md

 </div>

-## <font color='008080'>👨‍🎓 Introduction</font>
+## About
 > A CPU scheduler determines an order for the execution of its scheduled processes; it
 > decides which process will run according to a certain data structure that keeps track
 > of the processes in the system and their status.

 > A process, upon creation, has one of the three states: Running, Ready, Blocked (doing
 > I/O, using other resources than CPU or waiting on unavailable resource).

-## <font color='008080'>🖥 System Description</font>
+## System Description

 > Consider a Computer with 1-CPU and fixed size memory (1024 ==> can be changed).
 > Our scheduler implemented the complementary components as sketched in the following diagrams.

 <div align='center'><img src="assets/diagram.png"></div>

-## <font color='008080'>🛒 Data structures used</font>
+## Used Data structures

 |     Algo/Part     |       DS       |
 |:-----------------:|:--------------:|